jast92/corona-impact-on-DE-music/README.md

 * Tableau

 ## Information over dataset
-The dataset consists of information of 1,868 songs which have been first released in the German Top 100 music charts between January 2008 and November 2020.
+The dataset consists of information of 1,756 songs which have been first released in the German Top 100 music charts between January 2008 and December 2020.
 The data was collected from different data sources.
 I used information from www.offiziellecharts.de to determine which songs had been in the Top 100 charts of each week in the observation period.
 The Spotify API was used to enrich the data with information about audio features of the songs.
 The lyrics of the songs were gathered through the Lyrics Genius API.

 ### These are the definitions of data points provided: